HiFi-KPI: A Dataset for Hierarchical KPI Extraction from Earnings Filings: Experiments

 \section{Experiments}

-We demonstrate the usefulness of our granularity selection method and establish three baselines using different methods, namely text classification, sequence labeling, and structured data extraction with LLMs.
-We report the aggregated macro F1 over the cumulative support.
-Cumulative support defined as the total count of included ground truth tags.
-This is to showcase how good the model is at encapsulating a given amount of the dataset, at a given granularity.
+We demonstrate the usefulness of our context-rich dataset and granularity selection method by establishing three baselines.
+Text classification, Sequence labeling, and structured information extraction with LLMs.
+To better describe the performance of our models on the large label set.
+We report the macro-F1 score as a function of cumulative support, where tags are incrementally included in the calculation, ordered from most to least frequent.
+(Details about metric calculations in Appendix~\ref{app:calculation}.)

-\paragraph{Text Classification.} We define a simple classification task: Predict the first entity's label from the paragraph.
-To enable rapid experimentation with different levels of granularity we use the \texttt{all-MiniLM-L6-v2} model from \texttt{sentence-transformers}~\citep{reimers2019sentencebertsentenceembeddingsusing} to embed each paragraph and then fine-tune a single classification head for classification with Adam~\citep{kingma2017adammethodstochasticoptimization} (\(\text{lr}=1\mathrm{e}{-5}\)) for 20 epochs on~\hifi{}.
+\paragraph{Text Classification.} We define a simple classification task: Predict the first entity's label from the entry.
+We embed each entry with \texttt{EmbeddingGemma-300M}~\citep{choi2025introducing} and then fine-tune only the classification head using the Adam optimizer~\citep{kingma2017adammethodstochasticoptimization} with a learning rate of $1\times10^{-5}$ for 20 epochs on the training set.
+We do this for iterations $n=\{1-10\}$ of our bottom up selection Algorithm~\ref{alg:taxonomy_collapse}.

-\paragraph{Sequence Labeling.} Next, we consider a token-level prediction task: identify and classify each entity within a paragraph.
-We use \texttt{bert-base-uncased}~\citep{devlin2019bertpretrainingdeepbidirectional} with a standard token classification head, using the Adam optimizer~\citep{kingma2017adammethodstochasticoptimization}, learning rate of \(\text{lr}=1\mathrm{e}{-5}\), and max.\ 50 epochs on the 1,000 most frequent tags of~\hifi{} with early stopping.
+\paragraph{Sequence Labeling.} The task is to identify and classify each token with a label.
+To establish strong initial baselines while managing computational resources, the sequence labeling experiments focus on the 1,000 most frequent tags for a given label set.
 Tags outside this set are mapped to a \textit{OOS} (out-of-scope) label.

-\paragraph{LLM Based Structured Data Extraction.} Finally, we use HiFi-KPI Lite to evaluate structured extraction, including tags, dates, currency, and numeric values.
-We compare three LLMs: NuExtract, Qwen-2.5-14B, and Deepseek-v3.
-We provide identical system prompts (see Figure~\ref{fig:prompt-llm}; Appendix \ref{app:system}) and a small number of examples (i.e., 1-shot).
-NuExtract requires a specific JSON template format, so we tailored prompts accordingly.
+We use \texttt{bert-base-uncased}~\citep{devlin2019bertpretrainingdeepbidirectional} and \texttt{FLANG-BERT}~\citep{shah-etal-2022-flue}, a BERT model adapted for the financial domain, with a standard token classification head, we fine-tune full models using the Adam optimizer~\citep{kingma2017adammethodstochasticoptimization}, a learning rate of $1\times10^{-5}$ and max.\ 50 epochs with early stopping patience of 2.
+We show the utility of the taxonomy, while being mindful of compute resources, by training a model on the $n=1$ of the \texttt{.cal} and \texttt{.pre} taxonomies.